On some negative motivic homology groups: With -coefficients

-{\it Proof of Theorem~\ref{thm:Qvanishing}}
+{\it Proof of Theorem~\ref{thm:Qvanishing}} \nopagebreak

 We may assume that $X$ is an integral scheme.
-Let us write $d:=\dim X.$ If $U$ is an open subscheme of $X,$ the associated localization sequence of motivic cohomology with compact supports \cite[Proposition 5.5.5]{Kelly} gives an exact sequence
+Let us write $d:=\dim X.$ If $U$ is an open subscheme of $X,$ the associated localization sequence for motivic cohomology with compact supports \cite[Proposition 5.5.5]{Kelly} gives an exact sequence

 Here, we used \cite[Theorem 5.5.14 (3)]{Kelly}.
 By Lemma~\ref{lem:hcvanishing}, the first and the last terms vanish, so we have an isomorphism